Park Su-geun: Later life and death

 Despite his lifelong active production of artworks and relatively consistent sales toward the later period of his career, Park Su-geun neither owned his own studio nor was able to make a comfortable living from painting.
 In 1963, Park lost his sight in his left eye due to a cataract, and died of liver cirrhosis at the age of 51 in 1965.
-For much of his life Park struggled with poverty and hardship, but in 1980, he was posthumously awarded Eun-gwan Jang (은관장, 銀冠章, Silver Medal) of Order of Culture Merit.
+For much of his life Park struggled with poverty and hardship, but in 1980, he was posthumously awarded Eun-gwan Jang (은관장, 銀冠章, Silver Medal) of Order of Cultural Merit.

 A memorial solo exhibition of Park Su-geun was held in October 1965 at the Korean Information Service Gallery after his death.

 His work is housed in numerous institutions around the world, including the University of Michigan Museum of Art and the USC Pacific Asia Museum.

 Park Su-geun Museum was established in 2002 at Park’s birthplace, Yanggu.